-Here at The Pragmatist, we really value efficient government and energy distribution systems and even go as far as to promote a special branch of police under the executive to make periodic efficiency audits and raids on various organizations and key institutions to see how they could be streamlined (a 21st century throw back to the efficiency movement of 100 years go).
+Here at The Pragmatist, we really value efficient government and energy distribution systems.
+Going as far as to promote a special branch of police under the executive to make periodic efficiency audits and raids on various organizations and key institutions to see how they could be streamlined (a 21st century throw back to the efficiency movement of 100 years go).

 Having said that, we must keep in mind a few things: